Christmas incident lands man in prison

-An attempted Christmas Day theft that ended in a fight with a knife earned a 57-year-old Kenosha man a 15-month prison sentence Tuesday morning.
+An attempted Christmas Day theft that ended in a fight with a knife has earned a 57-year-old Kenosha man a 15-month prison sentence.

 According to an agreement announced in June, Quandt pleaded guilty to two felony charges of first-degree recklessly endangering safety with the use of a dangerous weapon and a misdemeanor count of battery.